katyhuff/necx/README.md

-# ARFC Homepage
+# NECX Project Page

-This is the repository that holds the hompage for the Advanced Reactors and Fuel Cycles group.
+This is the repository that holds the project work for the Nuclear Engineering Curriculum eXchange.

 ## Building This Website